ronancpl/HeavenMS/sql/readme.txt

----- MapleSolaxiaV2 MySQL Database ----
+---- HeavenMS (MapleSolaxiaV2) MySQL Database ----

 These SQL files must be executed IN ORDER to set up the database:
 	- db_database.sql